List of Danny Phantom characters: Dairy King

-The Dairy King (voiced by S. Scott Bullock) is a ghost that used to live in Vlad Masters's mansion and now haunts it.
+The Dairy King (voiced by S. Scott Bullock) is a ghost who used to live in Vlad Masters's mansion and now haunts it.
 The Dairy King is one of the first nice ghosts Danny meets, and all he wants is to be left alone.
-The Dairy King wears a crown with a large cheese under it.
-He has white hair and a white mustache.
-He wears a red robe and has a staff with ice cream on it.

 Danielle "Dani" Phantom

 Dani Phantom, also known as Danielle Phantom, (voiced by AnnaSophia Robb and later Krista Swan), is an imperfect clone of Danny Phantom, created by Vlad as a stepping stone to the perfect Danny clone.
 In her debut, Dani poses as Danny's cousin.
 Only one step behind him, Danielle's body is slowly-dissolving, but retains free will.
 She first works with Vlad until Danny convinces Danielle that she is nothing but a tool to Vlad.
 With that knowledge, she sides with Danny.
 She shares many of the same traits and interests as Danny, who serves as something of an older brother to her.
 In another episode, Danny and Valerie come to help her when she was captured by Vlad.
 She becomes stabilized by an invention Danny uses and after saying goodbye to them, flies off to parts unknown.
 The last time she is seen in the series is as part of the crowd of ghosts in "Phantom Planet".
-Butch Hartman has stated that sometime after the events of "Phantom Planet", Danielle's existence and origins were revealed to the rest of the Fentons, who subsequently opted to adopt her, making her Jack and Maddie's youngest daughter and child, and Danny and Jazz's younger sister; Hartman has also stated that this would have been shown on-screen had the show gotten a fourth season.
+Butch Hartman stated that sometime after the events of "Phantom Planet", Danielle's existence and origins were revealed to the rest of the Fentons, who subsequently opted to adopt her, making her Jack and Maddie's youngest daughter and child, and Danny and Jazz's younger sister; Hartman has also stated that this would have been shown on-screen had the show gotten a fourth season.